ChicoState/PantryDjango/README.md

 This project is licensed following the MIT licene given in [License](LICENSE).

+## Requirements

+Softwares and technologies used in this project are mentioned in [Requirements](requrirements.txt)

 ## Before UML diagram

 ![before UML diagram ](before.png "Before UML Diagram")